uwcartlab/webmapping/Chapter01/readme.md

 ###### Figure 1.1: `<body>` content displayed on the page

 There are a number of frameworks that have their own boilerplates and directory structures, such as [Bootstrap](https://getbootstrap.com/), used for responsive design across mobile and non-mobile devices.
-For simplicity's sake, we recommend that you use this boiler plate for each lab activity and lab assignment.
-You can explore other frameworks with the final project.
+For simplicity's sake, we recommend that you use this boiler plate when completing the following lessons.

 > ### **Add content to the body element and then load your _index.html_ file in a browser and check that your content appears in the browser tab.
 If HTML is completely new to you, we recommend supplemental Codecademy tutorials as part of Activity 2 to complete alongside JavaScript tutorials.**